-'Out of control': Horrific scenes as car rammed into people, injuring five, outside West Auckland party
+'Out of control': Horrific scenes as car rammed into people, injuring six, outside West Auckland party

-A young girl is on crutches after an "out of control" car rammed into a group of party-goers injuring at least five people.
+A young girl is on crutches after an "out of control" car rammed into a group of party-goers in an incident which later saw six people taken to hospital.

-Police say they are speaking with a number of people in relation to the incident and no charges have been laid.

-Clayburn Rd resident AJ Hodges spoke to the Herald about the incident this morning.
+Clayburn Rd resident AJ Hodges spoke to the Herald about the overnight ruckus this morning.

-She said broken glass, empty bottles and police markers were all that was left marking the "horrific" incident.
+Broken glass, empty bottles and police markers were all that was left marking the "horrific" incident, she said.

-Still shaken from last night's mayhem, Hodges said she had spoken to the mother who lived in the house where the party was taken place.
+Still shaken from the mayhem, the 26-year-old said she had spoken to the mother who lived in the house where the party was taken place.

 "She's pretty shaken up but everyone's alive which is the main thing," Hodges said.